-$Dye^{+} + O_2^{-} \rightarrow DO_2 \rightarrow decomposition products$ (18)
+$$Dye^{+} + O_2^{-} \rightarrow DO_2 \rightarrow decomposition products$$ (18)

-$Dye^{+} + HO_2^{\circ}(or HO^{\circ}) \rightarrow decomposition products$ (19)
+$Dye^{+} + HO_2'(or HO') \rightarrow decomposition products$ (19)

-When using sunlight or simulated sunlight (laboratory experiments), it is suggested that both photooxidation or photosensitizing mechanism occurs during the irradiation, and both the TiO_2 and light source are necessary for the reaction to occur.
-In the photocatalytic oxidation, TiO_2 has to be irradiated and excited in a near-UV energy to induce charge separation.
-On the other hand, dyes rather than TiO_2 can be excited by visible light followed by electron injection into TiO_2 conduction band, which leads to photosensitized oxidation.
-It is difficult to conclude whether the photocatalytic oxidation is superior to the photosensitized oxidation mechanism, but the photosensitized mechanism will help improve the overall efficiency and make the photobleaching of dyes using solar light more feasible.
-The mechanism of TiO2 photocatalysis is shown in Figure 2.3.
+When using sunlight or simulated sunlight (laboratory experiments), it is suggested that both photooxidation or photosensitizing mechanism occurs during the irradiation, and both TiO2 and the light source are necessary for the reaction to occur.
+In the photocatalytic oxidation, TiO2 has to be irradiated and excited in a near-UV energy to induce charge separation.
+On the other hand, dyes rather than TiO2 can be excited by visible light followed by electron injection into TiO2 conduction band, which leads to photosensitized oxidation.
+It is difficult to conclude whether the photocatalytic oxidation is superior to the photosensitizing oxidation mechanism, but the photosensitizing mechanism will help improve the overall efficiency and make the photobleaching of dyes using solar light more feasible.